 Upon request, one of our associates will provide you a receipt confirming our status as a 501(c)(3) nonprofit organization, which makes your donation tax-deductible.
 For further information on topics such as determining the fair-market value of donated items, please visit the IRS website.

 We accept everything from unwanted clothing and household items to car donations and electronics—in fact, we will happily sort and sell just about anything you bring in (aside from unsellable hazardous materials).
 Because without your generous donations, our organization wouldn’t exist.
 So once again, thank you!

 Below you’ll find our guidelines for donations we can and cannot accept.
 In advance, please check the Consumer Product Safety Commission (CPSC) website for product recalls.
 Items that have been recalled cannot be donated to or sold by Goodwill.

-Regrettably, we must decline certain items regardless of condition and normally acceptable items whose condition falls below clean and saleable.
-To accept the latter would necessitate diverting funds from our community and workforce development programs, which runs contrary to our mission.
-We never turn down donations and will happily sort and sell just about anything you bring in (besides unsellable hazardous materials).
+Regrettably, we must decline certain items that would necessitate diverting funds from our community and workforce development programs, which runs contrary to our mission.
+Donations Goodwill cannot accept include:

-For further clarification, please contact a retail store manager and he or she will help guide you to other possibilities for donations we cannot accept, such as your local recycling center.
+For further clarification, please contact a retail store manager and he/she will help guide you to other possibilities, such as your local recycling center.

 Amazing things are always happening at Goodwill Industries of Monocacy Valley!
 From daily specials to job training events, explore our calendar of events to discover what’s going on.